claytantor/claytantor.github.io/_hold/2016-09-10-working-with-deeplearning4j.md

 ![Wasting my time](/assets/images/abusive_founder.png)

 Wow.
 I never asked Adam for anything, never dumped **anything** on him.
-My crime was asking a forum of people if they had comments on an approach I took to get data out of an INDArray.
+My crime was asking a forum of people if they had comments on an approach I took to get data out of an INDArray and if there was an alternative to using jackson that didn't me to write a whole bunch of code.
 He could have ignored me completely and this would have been a non issue.
 I am just a noob on a public forum with 50 users on it trying to learn how to use a technology and the next thing I know this fellow is DMing me telling me I am not respecting *his time*.
 It really took me back.

 ![Clay Response](/assets/images/response.png)